Tax benefits code

-Foreign tax credits are generally not available to deduct against domestic tax.
+Foreign tax credits are generally not available to offset against domestic tax.

 Foreign tax credits may be granted according to the provisions of double tax treaties (DTTs).

-The implementation of investment projects in Angola may benefit from tax incentives regarding CIT, property tax, IIT, and stamp tax.
+The implementation of investment projects in Angola may benefit from tax incentives regarding CIT, PT, IIT, and Stamp Tax.

-The Private Investment Law establishes that the tax incentives may be granted according to the following two regimes: (i) prior declaration or (ii) special regime.
+The Private Investment Law establishes that the tax incentives may be granted according to the following three regimes: (i) contractual regime, (ii) special regime or (iii) prior declaration regime.

-The special regime applies automatically to private investments entailing the performance of the activities specifically listed in the Regulation of the Private Investment Law, which are all in the priority sectors (education, agriculture, health, tourism, telecommunications, energy, amongst others), in which case the tax benefits vary according to the zone where the investment is made (Zone A, B, C, and D).
+The special regime applies to private investments with an amount below the foreseen for the contractual regime and entailing the performance of the activities specifically listed in the Regulation of the Private Investment Law, which are all in the priority sectors (education, agriculture, health, tourism, telecommunications, energy, amongst others).
+In this regime, the tax benefits are granted automatically and vary according to the zone where the investment is made (Zone A, B, C, and D).

 In addition to the above listed benefits, entities may also benefit from other facilities, such as applications for permits, work visas, energy, water supplies, and others.

 Reinvestment of reserves